macrametv/www.macrame.tv/_posts/2021-12-07-ariel-di-lisio.md

     **He always loved drawing letters -as he puts it- and it all started from a certain sensibility for the shapes, the symbols, all that a letter embodies.**

     “When I was young most of my friends were looking at cars and sneakers all day, I was looking at letters all the time."

+    **But his love for letters was not the only thing that made him go that way,** having designed a great number of logos at early stages in his career gave him a certain typographic training, experience.
+And that made him realize it was something that just came naturally to him.
+As natural as the paper and pencil that kick off all his projects, or the old school not "inspiration focus" approach to everything he does.
 ---